 The COMPASS test assesses your skill levels in math and English.
 The test scores are equated to the skill levels needed for specific courses and assist in identifying if remedial coursework is needed in math or English.
 Please note: Students do not pass or fail the COMPASS tests.
-It is simply meant to increase your opportunity for success as you begin in the ACCEL Program.
+It is simply meant to increase your opportunity for success as you begin taking accelerated courses.
 Students scoring at specific levels may be able to test out of math and/or English general education requirements.

 Only six seats are available for each test date, so register early.
 You can register by simply completing this form.
 Please include your name, preferred phone, and email address.
 You will have the opportunity to designate your 1st and 2nd choice of testing dates.
 Every effort will be made to accommodate your first choice.
 The cut-off date for registration is two days prior to each testing date.
 Note: Registration for the placement tests is required; no walk-ins can be accommodated.

-Once you have registered, you will receive a confirmation from the ACCEL office.
+Once you have registered, you will receive a confirmation from the Accelerated Programs office.
 The confirmation will indicate the assigned date of your COMPASS test.

 Students taking the COMPASS test for the first time at SAU may do so at no charge.
 Those who would like to re-test on any portion of the test will be charged $15, payable by check or cash at the time of the retest.

-Each student tests at a different pace.
-ACCEL Staff allows up to three hours for all tests to be completed.
+Each student tests at a different pace and the maximum allowed time is three hours.
 Should you finish prior to that time, you will be able to leave.

 The COMPASS math test may cover topics of Pre-Algebra, Algebra, College Algebra, Geometry, and Trigonometry.